isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-november.md

 ### <a name="summary"></a>Samenvatting

-Microsoft introduceert de mogelijkheid voor partners in het Cloud Solution Provider-programma om SaaS-aanbiedingen aan te schaffen met facturering naar gebruik in Partner Center.
+Microsoft introduceert de mogelijkheid voor partners in het Cloud Solution Provider-programma om SaaS-aanbiedingen te kopen met facturering naar gebruik in Partner Center.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep